-The differences between adolescent and adult stages can be remarkable.
+The differences between the adolescent and adult stages can be remarkable.
 One of the most well-known is the process from caterpillar to butterfly via delicate cocoons.
 Dragonfly larvae can spend years at the bottom of a pond before crawling out on the reeds and emerging as winged adults.

 Mayflies only get to be adults for one day, where they end in columns of frantic activity trying to mate before they die.

-Another difference here is that you don’t get the same parental care with insects as you do with mammals.
+Another difference is that you don’t get the same parental care with insects as you do with mammals.

 This reason is why so many insects have so many young at once.
-Masses of new insects emerging at once mean that there are too many birds and bats to eat.
+Masses of new insects emerging at once mean too many birds and bats to eat.
 This is known as predator satiation.
 This gives them an increased chance to survive.
 Fish do something similar when they lay masses of eggs.